jthmiller/jthmiller.github.io/_pages/results.md

 ## Classify samples from ASVs/OTUs that were filtered for taxa with high 18s copy number
 [Qiime Sample Classification](https://docs.qiime2.org/2024.10/plugins/available/sample-classifier/classify-samples/) Predicts a categorical sample metadata column using a supervised learning classifier.
 Splits input data into training and test sets.
 The training set is used to train and test the estimator using a stratified k-fold cross- validation scheme.
 This includes optional steps for automated feature extraction and hyperparameter optimization.
 The test set validates classification accuracy of the optimized estimator.
 Outputs classification results for test set.
 For more details on the learning algorithm, see http://scikit-learn.org/stable/supervised_learning.html

-18s copy number in Bacillariophyta, Ciliophora, and Dinophyceae can be orders of magnitude higher than other taxa , resulting in extreme read counts for these taxa, which can swamp out the signals for other groups.
+18s copy number in Bacillariophyta, Ciliophora, and Dinophyceae can be orders of magnitude higher than other taxa, resulting in extreme read counts for these taxa, which can swamp out the signals for other groups.
 One strategy to account for 18s copy number is to multiply read counts by a coefficent that was derived from the ratio between 18s copy number and biomass (as performed by Martin et al 2022, DOI 10.3897/mbmg.6.85794).

 ### Heatmaps
 [ASVs predict Region](https://view.qiime2.org/visualization/?src=https://jthmiller.github.io/files/results/nerrs/copy-filtered/sample-classifier-ASVs/Region-heatmap.qzv)[ASVs predict NERR](https://view.qiime2.org/visualization/?src=https://jthmiller.github.io/files/results/nerrs/copy-filtered/sample-classifier-ASVs/NERR-heatmap.qzv)[ASVs predict Site](https://view.qiime2.org/visualization/?src=https://jthmiller.github.io/files/results/nerrs/copy-filtered/sample-classifier-ASVs/Site-heatmap.qzv)